SB 43 and CARE Court: Community FAQ

 If you are subject to CARE Court proceedings and fail to comply with the treatment plan, there is a presumption that no other less restrictive treatment is appropriate, which triggers a referral to conservatorship.

-SB 43 makes it easier to conserve someone by broadening the definition of Grave Disability.
-Grave disability is a criteria that allows someone to be placed on involuntary holds and conservatorship.
+SB 43 makes it easier to conserve someone by broadening the definition of Gravely Disabled.
+Gravely disabled is a basis for placing someone on an involuntary hold or conservatorship.

 How can I challenge a mental health conservatorship?